 The research group Coptic Texts and Manuscripts was established in order to continue and expand upon the work done by the ERC-project NEWCONT (2012-2016).
 The group consists of the Faculty of Theology's scholars working in the field of Coptology, and their external collaborators.
 The group organizes seminars and reading groups and supports ongoing research and PhD-work, as well as the creation of new projects in Coptology.
 At present, the group hosts the ERC-project APOCRYPHA (2020-2025).

 The focus of the group is mainly on Coptic texts preserved in papyrus, parchment, and paper manuscripts produced in Egyptian monasteries from the fourth to the twelfth century.
 These include texts composed in Coptic as well as literature translated into Coptic from other languages, mainly Greek.
 In addition, the research group also works on monastic letters and documentary texts.

 The group recently organized a successful international workshop on Apocrypha and Monastic Literary Culture.

-At present the group also get together for weekly reading sessions reading Pseudo-Timothy of Alexandria's Homily on the Feast of the Archangel Michael, preserved in a tenth-century manuscript deriving from the Monastery of Mercurius at Edfu.
-Previously the group has read the Book of Thomas and the Gospel of Thomas from Nag Hammadi Codex II, the Investiture of the Archangel Michael, preserved in three Coptic manuscripts from the ninth and tenth centuries, and the second letter of the Pachomian abbot Theodore, preserved in a parchment roll from the Dishna Papers discovery.
+At present the group also get together for weekly reading sessions of the Nature of the Rulers from Nag Hammadi Codex II.
+Previously the group has read the Book of Thomas and the Gospel of Thomas from the same codex, as well as the Investiture of the Archangel Michael, preserved in three Coptic manuscripts from the ninth and tenth centuries, Pseudo-Timothy of Alexandria's Homily on the Feast of the Archangel Michael, preserved in a tenth-century manuscript deriving from the Monastery of Mercurius at Edfu, and the second letter of the Pachomian abbot Theodore, preserved in a parchment roll from the Dishna Papers discovery.
 Graduate students who want to practice their Coptic are also welcome to participate in these reading sessions.